 Trade and other payables

-in the normal course of business.
-These amounts represent liabilities for goods and services provided to the Company prior to
+received in the normal course of business.
+These amounts represent liabilities for goods and services provided to the

 De-recognition of financial liability

-A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expires.
-The difference
+A financial liability is derecognised when the obligation under the liability is discharged or cancelled or expired.
+The

-between the carrying amount of a financial liability that has been extinguished or transferred to another party and the
+difference between the carrying amount of a financial liability that has been extinguished or transferred to another party

-consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in Statement of Profit and
+and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in the Statement

 Offsetting financial instruments

-Financial assets and liabilities are offset and the net amount is reported in the Balance Sheet where there is a legally enforceable
+Financial assets and liabilities are offset and the net amount is reported in the Balance Sheet where the Company has a

 2.8 Revenue recognition and other income